ScilifelabDataCentre/Anubis/anubis/documentation.md

 required.

 The privileges determine which actions are allowed for a logged-in user.
-The role of the user account controls this.
-A user account has one single role for the whole system at all times.
-There are three
+The role of the user account determines the set of privileges.

-roles:
+A user account has one single role.
+The admin can change the role of an account.
+There are three roles:

 1. **Admin**: The system administrator, who can do everything that can be done via the web interface.